DwcQuocXa/n8n-btc-dca-automate/setup-instructions.md

-# Crypto Trading Bot Setup Instructions
+# Crypto DCA Bot Setup Instructions

 ## 🚨 IMPORTANT DISCLAIMER
-This is an automated trading system that will execute real trades with real money.
+This is an automated DCA system that will execute real buys with real money.
 Please thoroughly test in a sandbox environment first and understand the risks involved.
-Cryptocurrency trading is highly risky and you could lose all your invested capital.
+Cryptocurrency DCA is highly risky and you could lose all your invested capital.

 ## Prerequisites